The one on the right, if you couldn't tell by that prim and proper posture.

 (Sounds like "O-Joe".
 Or Eau-djeau if you speak French.)

 Literally, a formal Japanese word for "young lady", the term Ojou (often Ojou-san or Ojou-sama, as they are the more formal honorifics) is typically used in anime when referring to wealthy, high-class female characters.
-The term This is not to be confused with Oujo, which means "princess" (literally "lord's daughter").
+This term should not be confused with Oujo, which means "princess" (literally "lord's daughter").
 Ojou is written with distinctly different kanji and has the accent on the second syllable while ''oujo'' has it on the first.
 Regardless, this entry is in fact suitable for both, due to shared personality and mannerisms.

 The reason for that is that while she is often rich, and occasionally even an actual Blue Blood, the key point is that other people treat her like royalty, whether or not she actually is.
 Sometimes an Ojou can actually attain her status simply by personality alone (often in high school settings where she is probably a School Idol), by being so heavily idolized that a fanclub springs around her, elevating her to a status far above that of those around her, while leveling violent reprisals against any who would treat her as a commoner.
 Oftentimes, a wealthy Ojou is found in a leading role in the Absurdly Powerful Student Council.
 In fact, her wealth is often the Hand Wave explanation for the absurd power: they makethe rules because they have money.